newatoms/guides/how-to-be-a-developer/readme.md

 ## It's all about the perspective

 Being a developer is a way of looking at certain situations.
-For example: if a client wants to add something to a produced article, the conclusions drawn from this request can be very different depending on the perspective:
+For example: if a client wants to add something to a produced article, the conclusions drawn from this request can be very different depending on your perspective as a certain developer:
-* Was there anything wrong with the content?
+* Was there anything wrong with the content? [content]
-* How, if applicable, can the company structurally integrate this feedback into the production process?
+* How, if applicable, can the company structurally integrate this feedback into the production process? [operations]
-* What effect will ignoring the request on the relationship with the costumer?
+* What effect will ignoring the request on the relationship with the costumer? [business]
-* How can the experience of giving feedback be optimized?
+* How can the experience of giving feedback be optimized? [experience]

 ## Six types of developers